 Toyota 5M-GE engines: details and photos

-The culmination of fifteen years of development and the production of over 400,000 dual-overhead-cam engines, the 5M-GE engine was introduced in 1982 with 145 horsepower but quickly gained efficiency and power, ending up wiht 175 hp.
+The culmination of fifteen years of development and the production of over 400,000 dual-overhead-cam engines, the 5M-GE engine was introduced in 1982 cars with 145 horsepower, but quickly gained efficiency and power, ending up wiht 175 hp.
 It was known for instant response, thanks to computer-controlled electronic fuel injection, unique hydraulic lash adjusters that kept valve clearance to zero — the first Toyota use of hydraulic lifters — and other features.
 The cams were driven by fabric/rubber timing belts.

-The engine had hemispherical combustion chambers, which allowed for a cross-flow head (intake valve on one side, exhaust on the other), and a central spark plug location; the design was similar to the monster Chrysler Hemi engines that had long been discontinued.
+The 2.8 liter engine had hemispherical combustion chambers, which allowed for a cross-flow head (intake valve on one side, exhaust on the other), and a central spark plug location; the design was similar to the monster Chrysler Hemi engines that had long been discontinued.
 A standard V6 design, the 5M-GE had two valves per cylinder (in keeping with the hemispherical-head design), activated by dual overhead cams, driven by a belt drive.
 The engine was only used in the Supra and Cressida.

 In 1982, when the 5M-GE was introduced, Toyota was the world's largest maker of DOHC engines.
 They put the camshafts in the 5M-GE on either side of the engine, directly over the valve system, reducing weight and allowing higher revving and quicker response.
 The gain in power over the 1981 engines was 25%, a hefty amount.
 Engine noise was reduced by using timing belts instead of chains.
 The electronic fuel injection monitored air intake volume, throttle position, collant temperature, air temperature, exhaust oxygen density, injection timing, engine rpm, and engine cranking.
 Multiple fuel injectors were used to atomize gasoline just before the valve openings; the system was derived from the Bosch L Jetronic system (itself a descendent from Bendix), but using airflow metering.